 What Are the Normal Living Conditions for a Guinea Pig?

-1. Cage with Proper Dimensions
+1. Cage With Proper Dimensions

 2. Create a Safe Place in the Cage

 Make sure that everything inside the cage is dry.
-If the guinea pig trips over the water bowl by accident, try to remove the excess fluid as fast as possible.
+If the guinea pig trips over the water bowl by accident, remove the excess fluid as fast as possible.
 A dirty and damp environment is the perfect place for bacteria.

 3. Adequate Cage Location